-Figure 4-2.
-Protocol for Release of Materials
+Figure 4-1.
+Protocol for Release of Materials from Radiological Control

-The material release methodology has four main components: material evaluation, scan survey for fixed contamination, large-area wipe survey for removable contamination (described above) followed by technical smears as necessary and statistical survey for fixed contamination.
+The material release methodology has four main components: material evaluation, scan survey for fixed contamination, large-area wipe survey for removable contamination (described above) followed by technical smears as necessary, and statistical survey for fixed contamination.
 The material evaluation process involves consideration of the previous known uses of the material, as well as typical uses and the environment in which the material was used.
 Material evaluation places the material into one of two categories: not potentially contaminated or potentially contaminated.

-Non-radioactive material can be released without an instrument survey if its documented history ensures:
+Non-radioactive material can be released without an instrument survey if its documented history ensures the following:

-• that it has never been used or stored in an area controlled for contamination purposes (i.e., a contamination area, high contamination area, or airborne radioactivity area),
+a.
+That it has never been used or stored in an area controlled for contamination purposes (i.e., a contamination area, high contamination area, or airborne radioactivity area).